abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 by default, Kafka consumers are not automatically placed in the same consumer group.

 {{% notice note %}}
-If we don't explicitly set the `group.id` configuration in a Kafka consumer, the consumer acts as a standalone consumer (i.e. it doesn't join any group), and does not trigger group coordination (no rebalancing, etc).
+If we don't explicitly specify a consumer group for a Kafka consumer, the consumer acts as a standalone consumer (i.e. it doesn't join any group), and does not trigger group coordination (no rebalancing, etc).
 If multiple such consumers subscribe to the same topic, each will receive a copy of all the messages — they do not share the partitions.
 {{% /notice %}}

 **Avoiding Redundant Message Processing**: a single message in a partition will be consumed multiple times if its consumers happen to be from diff groups, Kafka has no awareness to prevent it as its just a storage.
 Hence we need to make sure that we designate groups to consumers in a way that doesn't lead to redundant processing.